octo-woapi/cookbook/recipes/scopes-roles-accreditations.md

 Scopes are permissions that have been granted to the client

-It’s a list of words which describe a subset of privileges of the resource owner The actual privileges of a client are the intersection of the scope and the privileges of the resource owner
+It’s a list of words which describe a subset of privileges of the resource owner.
+The actual privileges of a client are the intersection of the scope and the privileges of the resource owner.

 ### Roles